Azure/fta-customerfacingapps/containerizeecommercesite/article/eShopOnWeb.md

 * **Kick off a build and let it finish**

-## Set up Release Definition in VSTS
+## Set up Release Definition in Azure DevOps
 * Create a release definition and pipeline.
 Once completed your definition will be similar to the one as below:
 ![Screenshot](images/eShopOnWeb-CompleteReleaseDefPipeline.png)
 * Setup release steps (token replace, kubectl apply), use Empty Process